sdudley/cenote-marketplace-auditor/README.md

 Transactions:
 - `lastUpdated`
 - `purchaseDetails.parentProductEdition`
+- `purchaseDetauls.parentProductName`
 - `purchaseDetails.changeInParentProductEdition`
 - `purchaseDetails.oldParentProductEdition`

-To add a field to the ignored list:
+To add a new field to the ignored list, add its JSONPath as follows:

 ```bash
 npm run add-ignored-field -- <record-type> <field-name>